 Another benefit of early rising is that the time you gain in the morning is yours.
 One great way to start your day is by setting positive intentions for the day that set you on the right path.
 Intentionality is another mindful practice that can help you focus on what's truly important, rather than racing through the morning in survival mode.
 Whether you write your personal intentions down or say them out loud is up to you and what you feel comfortable doing.
 If you’re unsure what these intentions can sound like, read a few examples below:

 I replace fear with acceptance and trust in my ability to persevere.

 I am focused on what I can control and release the fear of what I can’t control.

-The intentions you set for yourself are best tailored to your personality, the mood of the day, and according to what's most important to you.
-Listen to your mind, heart, and body; ask what is most needed and then set your intentions.
+The intentions you set for yourself are best tailored to your personality, the mood of the day, and what's most important to you.
+Listen to your mind, heart, and body; ask what is most needed, and then set your intentions.

 These habits will take some time to implement into your routine.
 And you may have harder days, so don't be harsh with yourself if you revert back to hitting that snooze button.
 On those days, try to find some extra motivation in listening to your favorite playlist while getting ready in the morning.
 Try taking a brisk walk outside to change your environment.
 If you're home alone, don't underestimate the power of those endorphins released with some cuddles with your pet.

 Or sometimes, just snuggling up with your partner or your kids with a delicious cup of coffee, hot chocolate, or tea can recharge us.

 Greet the morning with mindfulness and see how much better you feel!If you’re interested in a few more tips and good reasons to reset your morning routine, check out this great little infographic.